 Volkswagen’s midsize sedan has a bolder grille and a more coupe-inspired design for 2020.
 The new model has higher torque and more safety features standard than previous models, including blind-spot monitoring, automatic emergency braking and adaptive cruise control.
 The latest Passat will also come standard with LED lighting, rain-sensing wipers, voice control and satellite radio.

-Click through if cars are your thing and you want to see which destinations should be on a car lover’s travel list.
+Click through if cars are your thing and you want to see 23 things car dealerships don’t want you to know.

 - The Best and Worst Time of the Year to Buy a New Car